adamzulu123/Adam_Nowak_Java_2025/README.md

 ### Author: Adam Nowak

-This application optimizes the way orders are paid using available payment methods and discounts.
+This application optimizes the payment process for orders using available payment methods and discounts.
+I implemented a greedy algorithm, which, while potentially ineffective in more complex scenarios, should work efficiently for simpler cases with many orders and payment methods.
+I also attempted to develop a more effective solution that would be optimal and efficient in all cases, but due to a tight deadline, I was unable to complete it in time.

 ---